ioccc-src/winner/1984/mullender/README.md

 ./mullender
 ```

-> NOTE: If your machine is not a Vax-11 or pdp-11, this program will
+> NOTE: If your machine is not a VAX-11 or PDP-11, this program will
 > not execute correctly.
 In later years, machine dependent
 > code was discouraged.

-### Alternative code:
+### Alternate code:

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) added the alternative
 code which lets you run this on other systems.
 He notes though that this was